Maybe you have heard of the "Dig Safe" phone number and associated service and have wondered:

 If your landscape plans call for your doing a lot of digging in the yard, it is a good idea to learn the answers to these questions.

 What Is the Dig Safe Phone Number?

-So what is the Dig Safe phone number?
-You just dial 811 -- that is right, 811, not 911.
-Here is an easy way to remember it: you dial 811 first to avoid having to dial 911 later.
-Dialing 811 is, first and foremost, an issue of yard safety, but it is also more than that (as I explain below).
+To reach the Dig Safe phone number, you just dial 811 (that is right, 811, not 911).
+Here is an easy way to remember it: You dial 811 first to avoid having to dial 911 later.
+Dialing 811 is, first and foremost, an issue of yard safety, but it is also more than that.

 Now that you have the gist of it, let's dig a little deeper (if you will pardon the pun).